anushkrishnav/ALANG/README.md

-This Project is a result of a long time dream of creating my own interpreter using python.
+This Project is a result of a long time dream of creating my own interpreter using python.</ br>
 Now lets choose a name , Lazy to google cool names for new language so lets name it Alang(Anush Language).Hope it goes cause... well... it got my name for starter  XD.
 I use python for the interpreter implementation since I am very comfortable with it.